openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 * Response encryption MUST be performed as specified in [@!OIDF.OID4VP, section 8.3].
 The JWE `alg` (algorithm) header parameter (see [@!RFC7516, section 4.1.1]) value `ECDH-ES` (as defined in [@!RFC7518, section 4.6]), with key agreement utilizing keys on the `P-256` curve (see [@!RFC7518, section 6.2.1.1]) MUST be supported.
   The JWE `enc` (encryption algorithm) header parameter (see [@!RFC7516, section 4.1.2]) value `A128GCM` (as defined in [@!RFC7518, section 5.3]) MUST be supported.
-* The Authority Key Identifier (`aki`) based Trusted Authority Query (`trusted_authorities`) for DCQL as defined in section 6.1 of [@!OIDF.OID4VP] MUST be supported.
+* The Authority Key Identifier (`aki`)-based Trusted Authority Query (`trusted_authorities`) for DCQL, as defined in section 6.1.1.1 of [@!OIDF.OID4VP], MUST be supported.

-Note that the Authority Key Identifiers mechanism can be used to support multiple trust mechanisms that are X.509 based, such as ISO mDL VICAL (as introduced in [@ISO.18013-5]) or ETSI Trusted Lists [@ETSI.TL].
-This can be achieved by collecting the relevant X.509 certificates for the trusted Issuers and putting the encoded KeyIdentifers from the certificates into the `aki` array .
+Note that the Authority Key Identifiers mechanism can be used to support multiple X.509-based trust mechanisms, such as ISO mDL VICAL (as introduced in [@ISO.18013-5]) or ETSI Trusted Lists [@ETSI.TL].
+This is achieved by collecting the relevant X.509 certificates for the trusted Issuers and including the encoded KeyIdentifers from the certificates in the `aki` array .

 ## ISO mdoc specific requirements for OpenID for Verifiable Presentations over W3C Digital Credentials API